The digestive system is a collection of organs that work together to digest and absorb food.

 At the level of the pharynx, superiorly, the bolus is prevented from entering the nasopharynx by the actions of the Passavant crest.

 This structure is formed by the joint actions of the palatopharyngeal sphincters, the superior constrictor muscles, the salpingopharyngeal, and the muscles of the soft palate.

 The epiglottis closes the larynx to prevent food from entering the airways.
 The vocal cords are also adduced as an additional protective measure.

-The presence of the bolus causes distention of the myenteric plexus within the walls of the esophagus, initiating the primary esophageal peristaltic wave.
+The presence of the bolus causes enlargement of the myenteric plexus within the esophagus walls, initiating the primary esophageal peristaltic wave.